Wednesday, 29 June 2022

 Source: National Library of Scotland [Link]

 By 1934, when the following map was published, the R.C.
-Chapel had been turned into a school, and a new church (the present day Our Lady of Grace) had built on the land between the school and the presbytery.
+Chapel had been turned into a school, and a new church (the present day Our Lady of Grace) had been built on the land between the school and the presbytery.
 No. 13 Fairfax Road is just above the letters "W.M."

 Revised 1932 / Published 1934